 PO 23003 AMERICAN NATIONAL GOVERNMENT - A study of U.S. Constitution and its developing expressed and implied institutions.
-Prerequisite: A grade of "C" or above in CP 02003 Intro to Composition or CP 02023 Fundamentals of Language or a minimum ACT Writing 19 or Accuplacer English 83.
+Prerequisite: A grade of "C" or above in CP 02003 Intro to Composition or CP 02023 Fundamentals of Language or a minimum ACT English 19 or Accuplacer English 83 or Next Gen English 252.
 ACTS equivalent course number is PLSC2003.